Habits: The Good, the Bad, and the SwapJan 08, 2024

 The Bad of Habits

 On the other end of the conversation are our bad habits.
 We all have some.
-We have attitudes and behaviors that are somewhere between destructive and annoying.
-What they are, how we develop them and why we hold on to them is of no real surprise to us if we have healthy self-awareness.
-But, how do we get free of those bad habits?
-Hang on, we will get there.
+We have attitudes and behaviors that are somewhere between annoying and destructive.
+What they are, how we develop them, and why we hold on to them is no real surprise if we have healthy self-awareness.
+But how do we get free of those bad habits?
+Hang on, we’ll get there.

 It was probably good for James Corden to take a break from his habit and try out Mark Wahlberg’s.
 Or if it wasn’t good, at least it was funny.